 All forms will be collected at the competition - not faxes, no scans, no pictures.
 Even if you send a form early, you would still need to provide the hard copy on the day of the competition.
 My e-mail is already busy enough, so I will give you frequent reminders so that you will not forget.
 Remember, if you don't have the forms, your team will not compete.
 No exceptions.

 The forms will not be available for download on the NY City SciOly site.
-This year the Regional Coordinators have been asked that all forms be downloaded directly from the NYS SciOly site.
+As per NY State regulations, this year the Regional Coordinators have been asked that all forms be downloaded directly from the NYS SciOly site.
 This way, if anything changes, you will be getting the most up-to-date version of each form https://newyorkscioly.org/tournament-forms/ Get started now - Download the forms today and start filling them out (changes can always be made later).